-- (4) Failure to comply with subsection (3) does not invalidate a bylaw. - (5) No regulatory bylaw made by the council or the college comes into force until it is: - (a) approved by the minister pursuant to section 15; and - (b) published in the Gazette.
+- (4) Subject to subsection (5), an administrative bylaw comes into force on the date specified in the bylaw, which date shall not be earlier than the date on which the bylaw is passed by the council. - (5) If an administrative bylaw does not specify the date on which it comes into force, the bylaw comes into force on the date on which it is passed by the council. - (6) No regulatory bylaw made by the council comes into force until it is: - (a) approved by the minister pursuant to section 15; and - (b) published in the Gazette.